Assessing the star formation history of all-sky and part-sky 100pc white dwarf samples: Introduction

 White dwarfs have long been recognised for their potential as chronometers, since they cool over time and have no source of nuclear fuel to maintain their temperatures \citep{Mestel}.
 With a close relationship between effective temperature, luminosity (or mass), and their total age (main-sequence lifetime plus white dwarf cooling time), they provide a way of rewinding time in a stellar population to look at the underlying star formation rates \citep{Winget_1987,Oswalt_1996,Rowell_2013,Tremblay_2014,Isern_2019,Fantin_2019,Torres_2021,Cukanovaite_2023,Roberts_2025}.
 Realising this potential, however, requires detailed models of white dwarf cooling times, main sequence lifetimes, the initial mass function, the initial-final mass relation, and a careful treatment of observational biases.
 These variables contribute uncertainty and cloud our knowledge of the star formation history (SFH) that produced the white dwarfs.
 A common benchmark is to compare such reconstructions with the formation histories inferred from main-sequence stars in the same populations \citep{Mor_2019,Alzate_2021,DalTio_2021,Gallart_2024,Gallart_2025}, with the broader goal of informing models of Galactic formation and evolution.

 Several methods have been used to derive the SFH of a white dwarf population based on different observational properties: estimating individual total ages for each star or using stellar population synthesis models to fit the luminosity function, absolute magnitude distribution, or Hertzsprung–Russell diagram.
 In a recent study, \citet{Roberts_2025} compared these approaches using the 40\,pc \textit{Gaia}-identified, volume-complete sample of 1073 spectroscopically confirmed white dwarfs \citep{OBrien_2024}.
 They found that, within systematic uncertainties and finite sample size, the different methods yielded broadly consistent results.
 Among them, the method based on the absolute \textit{Gaia G}-band magnitude distribution was identified as the most promising, since it requires only a parallax and a \textit{G}-band magnitude and can therefore be applied to larger and more distant samples with less complete follow-up data.
 Using these methods, they showed that a constant SFH provided a good overall fit to the sample, although variations by up to a factor of about two — either in the recent past \citep[e.g.][]{Mor_2019} or at earlier times—could not be ruled out given the uncertainties in population modelling.
+For example, the SFHs of \cite{Mor_2019} and \cite{Roberts_2025} from direct age method have opposite behaviour at old times but are statistically equivalent fits to the 40\,pc sample \citep{Roberts_2025}.